 Greetings!
 My name is Chuck Dunning, and I welcome you to The Mystic Way of the Heart.
 Among other reasons, I write this blog because I have a great feeling of compassion for Christians who find themselves drawn toward what many in the mainstream might call “the fringes.”
 I’ve been out here for decades now, and I know how lonely and hostile the Christian world can sometimes feel when many of the flock don’t think you belong.

 I consider myself a Christian of a very liberal and progressive sort, and I find affinity with much of what I see in the emerging church movement.
 Christian existentialism also has a significant place in my thinking.
-I was christened, raised and baptized in the Methodist Church, and for a while I was active in the Liberal Catholic and Independent Orthodox movements.
-While I love the traditional sacraments, I currently have no desire to be involved with dogmatic and authoritarian religious organizations, and so I enjoy participating in small groups and serving other individuals as an independent spiritual director.
+I was christened, raised, and baptized in the Methodist Church, and for a while I was active in the Liberal Catholic and Independent Orthodox movements.
+While I love the traditional sacraments, I currently have no desire to be involved with dogmatic and authoritarian religious organizations, and so I enjoy participating in small private groups.

 While I have serious concerns about fundamentalist and conservative movements in the Church, especially in the USA, I do not consider myself at war with anyone but rather striving to meet all in the spirit of the Beatitudes.
 I definitely do not believe that (1) the Bible is inerrant, (2) that being a Christian is a requirement for being a good person, (3) that Christianity is the “best” religion for everyone, or (4) that God is sorting people out for either eternal bliss or torment.
 Significant traditional influences on my understanding and practice of Christianity include the works of: the Desert Fathers & Mothers, Meister Eckhart, Julian of Norwich, St. Francis of Assisi, St. John of the Cross, Jakob Boehme, and John Wesley.
 More recent authors include: Soren Kierkegaard, Paul Tillich, Evelyn Underhill, Thomas Merton, Martin Luther King Jr., Matthew Fox, Elaine Pagels, and Marcus Borg.